Kunqu: History

+Recognition

-Kunqu Opera was listed as a masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2001 (and was included in the Masterpiece of the Intangible Cultural Heritage of Humanity in 2008).
-It was listed in the first batch of national intangible cultural heritage list in 2006.
+Kunqu Opera was listed as a masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2001, and was included in the Masterpiece of the Intangible Cultural Heritage of Humanity in 2008.

-In December 2018, the General Office of the Ministry of Education announced Peking University as the base of Kunqu Opera excellent traditional Chinese Culture Inheritance.
+In December 2018, the General Office of the Ministry of Education announced support and protection of Kunqu as an Intangible Heritage of Chinese culture.

-Kunqu opera took part in the 2019 Chinese Opera Culture Week on Oct 2, 2019.
+Kunqu opera was showcased in the 2019 Chinese Opera Culture Week on Oct 2, 2019.